jontopielski/jontopielski.github.io/posts/01-pixel-art-journey/pixel-art-journey.md

 <h1 style="margin-bottom: 0px;">Pixel art journey</h1>
 <h3 style="color: #97a9c4; margin-top: 0px;">March 3 2022</h3>

-This month, art was my primary focus.
+I’m frustrated with being mediocre at art and depending on others.
+If I’m going to be successful as a game developer and jack-of-all-trades kind of guy, I need to improve my art skills.
+That’s why this month, art was my primary focus.
 These are some of the pieces I’m most proud of:

 <div style="text-align: center;">
     <div style="display: inline-block;">